 While the pace of life may be slower, there’s no shortage of local activities; the quaint downtown, which is designated as a heritage district, hosts harvest festivals, Christmas activities, summer art shows, and also has a library and community centre.
 Don’t miss the annual pie-eating contest!

 For house hunters looking for newly-built homes on large lots, Brooklin fits the bill.
-The average price of a home in Brooklin is $823,958, slightly higher than average houses for sale in Whitby, which go for about $672,677.
+The average price of a home in Brooklin is $823,958, slightly higher than the average house in Whitby, which goes for about $672,677.
+View houses for sale in Brooklin, Whitby.

 Taunton North, Whitby: Brand-New Communities